-Oklahoma Watch captured 11 awards, including seven first-place honors, in the 2017 journalism competition sponsored by the Oklahoma chapter of the Society of Professional Journalists.
+Oklahoma Watch captured 11 awards, including eight first-place honors, in the 2017 journalism competition sponsored by the Oklahoma chapter of the Society of Professional Journalists.

 Reporter Trevor Brown, along with reporter Mollie Bryant, won in in-depth enterprise and investigative coverage in the large newspaper division, as well as won first in online special report/enterprise, for their series titled “Inside Democracy” about the influence of money and special interests on state government.
 Brown also won second in online multimedia coverage for his reporting on the special session of the Legislature.